christinem61/BookReview/README.md

 search for books, leave reviews for individual books and see reviews made by other people.
 The Goodreads API was used to pull ratings from a broader audience.
 You can also query for book details and reviews via this website's API.
-A PostgreSQL database hosted by Heroku is what I used to store the user data.
+A PostgreSQL database hosted by Heroku is what I used to store the user data, book reviews and user information.

 application.py